H2SO4Hasegawa/AFL-Fuzzing-with-Mutators/README.txt

 To compile the mutator file, afl-clang must be used.
 An example command would be: afl-clang -O3 -Wall -shared -o insertdelete.so insertdelete.c

+The XX_redo mutators are the current working mutators.
+There are plans to add more mutators.